corvostore/corvostore.github.io/index.md

 ## <a id="corvostore_redis">CorvoStore and Redis</a>

 Redis is a highly-performant in-memory key-value store.
 In other words, it’s a fast, dictionary-like noSQL database that sits in memory.
-In addition Redis features Least-recently-used key expiry.
-I’ll explain this in more detail later, but for the time being, think of LRU as an algorithm for flushing data from the store when it’s full.
+In addition Redis features a variety of eviction policies, in other words, algorithms for determining which keys and values are flushed from the store in the event that the store's size exceeds the maximum memory level set by the user.
 Redis also supports complex data types as values.
-This means that Redis can store, say, a List or a Set as a value, and allows the user to perform operations on this data type after reading it through it’s key.
+This means that Redis can store, say, a List or a Set as a value, and allows the user to perform operations on this data type after reading it through its key.
 In addition, Redis supports optional on-disk persistence.

 CorvoStore is an experimental project.
-Our goals were not to create a production application or match Redis’ performance in absolute terms, but rather to experience the challenge of developing a non-trivial distributed application and learn more about Redis’ data-structure level implementation.
+Our goals were not to create a production application or to match Redis’ performance in absolute terms, but rather to experience the challenge of developing a non-trivial distributed application and learn more about Redis’ data-structure level implementation.
 We did this by matching Redis’s big O time complexity for operations on the store and on the complex data-type values.

 To this end, we implemented two node modules available for download via NPM.
-The first is an embedded JavaScript client, and the second is a server, which listens on the same port and possess the same command-level API as the Redis server itself.
+The first is an embedded JavaScript client, and the second is a server, which listens on the same port and possesses the same command-level API as the Redis server itself.
 Because we matched the command API and TCP-level protocol for server-client communication, our server is interoperable with Redis clients.

 ## <a id="LRU">LRU Data Structure</a>